nestybox/sysbox/docs/user-guide/configuration.md

 -   `sysbox-mgr.service`: sub-service that starts the sysbox-mgr daemon
 -   `sysbox-fs.service`: sub-service that starts the sysbox-fs daemon

-These are norally located in `/lib/systemd/system/`.
+These are usually located in `/lib/systemd/system/`.

 Users normally interact with the top-level `sysbox.service` to start, stop, and restart Sysbox.